namonajem/UNI-SEMG6/CODEOFCONDUCT.md

 #### Variable naming

-A variable name should describe the variable's purpose.
-Adding extra information like scope and type is generally a sign of a bad variable name.
-Extremely short variable names should be reserved for instances like loop indices.
-Avoid embedding the field type in the field name.
-Also avoid embedding scope information in a variable.
-Hierarchy-based naming suggests that a class is too complex and should be broken apart.
+- A variable name should describe the variable's purpose.
+- Adding extra information like scope and type is generally a sign of a bad variable name.
+- Extremely short variable names should be reserved for instances like loop indices.

 #### Spacing Operators